Till Debt Do Us Part. How These Newlyweds Paid Down $20,000 Despite Losing Their Jobs

 In May 2016, everything was going right for Kyle and Adrian Hildebrand.
-They’d just gotten married and were excited to buy their first house.
+They’d just gotten married and were excited to buy their first home.

-Adrian was working as an administrative assistant, and Kyle was working one of his many odd jobs.
-They had a combined income of $30,000 and were hoping it’d be enough to get approved for a loan.
+Adrian was working as an administrative assistant, and Kyle was working one of several odd jobs.
+They had a combined income of $30,000 and were hoping it’d be enough to get approved for a home loan.

-Until Adrian unexpectedly lost her job.
-Then several months later, her husband was laid off.
+All was going well until Adrian unexpectedly lost her job.
+Then several months later, her husband was laid off as well.